 Funds raised will be used for the initial off-set print run with Print Ninja (the hardcover books) and to start the digital animation.
 It will cover all aspects of traditional and digital publishing including professional illustrations, cover design, and voice animation.
 The long-term goal is to make Happy Harper books into an interactive experience for children.
 To use technology to allow readers to transport themselves into the stories and become characters who go along with Happy Harper on her adventures.
 Lastly, it will cover the crowdfunding fees (hey iFundWomen is a great woman-owned business.
 It's only fair that they get paid what they deserve!)

-Thank you so much for choosing to invest in Happy Harper.
+Thank you so much for choosing to invest in Happy Harper, a black-owned business.

 I appreciate your personal financial contributions, and for encouraging others to contribute by sharing this link on social media and by email.